-If the applicant has never worked with children, the school will ensure that a reference from their current employer is received.
+If the applicant has never worked with children, ensure that a reference from their current employer is received.

 If the candidate is a school leaver or has not been in work for over two years, a character reference will be requested.